Melihkrkvk/Insertion-Sort-Project/README.md

 3. [22,27,16,2,18,6] Time complexity for this array we expect it to happen **avarage case**

-4. [2,6,16,18,22,27] after the array is sorted, the number 18 is in the middle of the array, so it enters the average state
+4. [2,6,16,18,22,27] after the array is sorted, the number 18 is in the middle of the array, so it enters the average case

 ---